Article image

-Esther Perel might be the most famous couples counselor in America.
+Esther Perel might be the most famous couples counselor in the world.
 The Belgian-born psychotherapist not only works with families and people in New York, but has become a public source of knowledge, comfort, and creative insight for the many fans of her podcasts, books, and philosophies on navigating modern relationships.

 Perel’s debut book, 2006’s Mating in Captivity: Unlocking Erotic Intelligence, might have nudged her into the public eye, but it was the 2017 podcast Where Should We Begin? that truly launched Perel into the role of a relationship guru.
 (She released her second book, The State of Affairs: Rethinking Infidelity, in 2017.)

 Where Should We Begin? invites the listener to be a fly on the wall during Perel’s counseling sessions — and her expertise is immediately clear and impressive.
 Each episode of the podcast focuses on the intimate journey between one couple as they tell their story in therapy.
-It’s an absorbing and enlightening listen, one that entertains without feeling exploitative.
-In late 2019, Perel also launched a second podcast, How’s Work?, that tackles many of the same interpersonal struggles, but between co-workers instead of couples.

 Throughout her work, Perel is consistently generous about what makes a relationship successful, insightful about the conflicting desires within a partnership, and realistic — even authoritative — about how expectations don’t always match up with societal and personal realities.
 Read on for some essential relationship advice from the one and only Esther Perel.